tosh-coding/AsyncFiberWorks/Readme.md

  * _[AsyncActionDriver](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/AsyncActionDriver.cs)_ - Executes registered asynchronous tasks in bulk.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L38).
  * _[AsyncActionDriver{T}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/AsyncActionDriverOfT.cs)_ - Executes registered asynchronous tasks in bulk.
 Arguments can be specified.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ActionDriverTests.cs#L66).
  * _[AsyncActionDriver{TArg, TRet}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/AsyncActionDriverOfTArgTRet.cs)_ - Executes registered asynchronous tasks in bulk.
 Arguments and return values can be specified.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/AsyncActionDriverOfTArgTRetTests.cs).

+## Channels ##
+This is a mechanism for parallel processing.
+If you do not need that much performance, `AsyncActionDriver{T}` is recommended because it is easier to handle.

+A channel is a messaging mechanism that abstracts the communication destination.
+Fibers act as actors.
+Arrival messages are processed in parallel for each fiber.

+ * _[Channel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Channels/Channel.cs)_ - Forward published messages to all subscribers.
+One-way.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ChannelTests.cs#L18).

+### Channel design concept ###
+The design concept of the channel has not changed much from its source, Retlang.
+The following description is taken from Retlang.

+> Message based concurrency in .NET
+> \[...\]
+> The library is intended for use in [message based concurrency](http://en.wikipedia.org/wiki/Message_passing) similar to [event based actors in Scala](http://lampwww.epfl.ch/~phaller/doc/haller07actorsunify.pdf).
+The library does not provide remote messaging capabilities.
+It is designed specifically for high performance in-memory messaging.

+(Quote from [Retlang page](https://code.google.com/archive/p/retlang/).
+Broken links were replaced.)